Table of content

 Real estate apps are highly influential in the home-buying journey of tech-savvy consumers.
 According to the US National Association of Realtors, 51% of buyers found the home they eventually purchased on the internet.
 As home buying goes digital, it is vital to ensure property brokers incorporate good real estate UX design practices into apps.

 Uptech has produced real estate apps such as Yaza and Nomad, and we understand the importance of user-friendly interface for this industry.
-Our experience shows that good UX practices are crucial for attracting and retaining visitors.
+Our experience in UI UX design services shows that good UX practices are crucial for attracting and retaining visitors.

 In this case study, we’ll show you what constitutes UX best practices in real estate listing apps and how they can be improved.

 Our approach to this UX review is defined by a clear goal, processes, and features.